96th Illinois Infantry Regiment

 The 96th Regiment Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 96th Illinois Infantry was organized at Rockford, Illinois, and mustered into Federal service on September 6, 1862.
 It consisted of men from Jo Daviess County and Lake County, Illinois.
-The composition of the companies were drawn from a hat with Companies, A, E, F, H, I, and K going to Jo Daviess with B, C, D, and G filled by Lake County men.
+The composition of the companies was drawn from a hat with Companies, A, E, F, H, I, and K going to Jo Daviess with B, C, D, and G filled by Lake County men.
 The original officers were Colonel Thomas E. Champion of Warren, Illinois, and Lieutenant Colonel Issac L. Clarke of Waukegan, Illinois.

 The regiment was mustered out on June 10, 1865.

 Total strength and casualties

 The regiment suffered 5 officers and 111 enlisted men who were killed in action or who died of their wounds and 1 officer and 124 enlisted men who died of disease, for a total of 241 fatalities.